-For starters, all that 5G data is likely to put more pressure on the already heavily-loaded network edge, according to Jeff Paine, senior vice president of marketing for Pica8.
-Pica8 makes an open network operating system intended to run on low-cost "white box" switches targeted at access edge and distributed campus deployments.
+For starters, all that 5G data is likely to put more pressure on the already heavily loaded network edge, according to Jeff Paine, senior vice president of marketing for Pica8.
+Pica8 makes an open network operating system that runs on low-cost "white box" switches targeted at access edge and distributed campus deployments.

-Legacy three-tier edge architectures – with access-layer switches or routers feeding into aggregation-layer devices that ultimately link to core routers at the top tier – already struggle under the data burden generated by the Internet of Things (IoT) and distributed branch-office cloud connections, he said.
+Legacy three-tier edge architectures – with access-layer switches or routers feeding into aggregation-layer devices that ultimately link to core routers at the top tier – already struggle under the data burden generated by IoT devices and distributed branch-office cloud connections, he said.

 "5G basically becomes the final straw.
-[It will force] wholesale campus and access edge network infrastructure upgrades, because the legacy edge switches, switch stacks and chassis switches are already overwhelmed before 5G piles on," Paine said.
-“It's likely to drive the need for more edge data centers to handle all that traffic, especially for real-time applications."
+[It will force] wholesale campus and access edge network infrastructure upgrades because the legacy edge switches, switch stacks, and chassis switches are already overwhelmed before 5G piles on," Paine explained.
+"It's likely to drive the need for more edge data centers to handle all that traffic, especially for real-time applications."

 Fresh Security Concerns

-A potential fix is to use artificial intelligence (AI)–driven analytics embedded in systems at the network edge to detect anomalies in network performance that indicate an attack, he suggested.
+A potential fix is to use artificial intelligence (AI)–driven analytics embedded in systems at the network edge to detect anomalies in network performance that indicate an attack.

-Goldman Sachs Research expects the AR/VR market to reach $80 billion by 2025, about the size of the desktop PC market today, with enterprises adopting it as much as consumers.
-In the real estate industry, for example, the technology lets home buyers take virtual tours of houses, dramatically speeding up the buying experience, according to Heather Bellini, business unit leader for telecommunications, media and technology at Goldman Sachs Research.
+AR/VR technologies reached a global market value of $28 billion in 2021 and – according to current projections – will hit $252 billion by 2028, likely matching or overtaking the value of the global desktop PC market in the process.
+In the real estate industry, for example, the technology lets home buyers take virtual tours of houses, dramatically speeding up the buying experience, according to the leading software review platform Capterra.

-“We think this technology has the potential to transform how we interact with almost every industry today, and we think it will be equally transformative both from a consumer and an enterprise perspective,” said Bellini.
+This technology could change how people interact with almost every industry today, and it will be equally transformative both from a consumer and an enterprise perspective.

-Hospitals can also use it to help train surgeons, she pointed out.
+Hospitals could use it to help train surgeons.
 Educational institutions can take students on virtual field trips, and AR/VR applications can assist field service personnel with repairs.

-Another area of potential 5G impact is in the area of software-defined wide-area networks (SD-WANs).
-Unlike its predecessors, 5G offers speeds fast enough that, when integrated into SD-WAN appliances, can serve as a robust back-up link or as one of several broadband paths the SD-WAN can dynamically select to use.
+Another potential 5G impact is in software-defined wide-area networks (SD-WANs).
+Unlike its predecessors, 5G offers speeds fast enough that – when integrated into SD-WAN appliances – can serve as a robust backup link or as one of several broadband paths the SD-WAN can dynamically select.

-Extending SD-WAN to 5G could give enterprises more control over application performance when accessed from mobile devices, according to Verizon and Cisco, who announced a partnership earlier this year to build a mobile SD-WAN.
+Extending SD-WAN to 5G could give enterprises more control over application performance when accessed from mobile devices, according to Verizon and Cisco, who have partnered to build a mobile SD-WAN.

-It's clear that while 5G presents a wealth of opportunity for innovation in AR/VR, autonomous cars, SD-WAN and other applications, it will not be without its challenges in areas such as security and the network edge.
-It’s definitely not too soon to start planning accordingly.
+It's clear that while 5G presents a wealth of opportunity for innovation in AR/VR, autonomous cars, SD-WAN and other applications, it's not without its challenges in areas such as security and the network edge.
+In any case, it's time to start planning accordingly.